Afar language

-Afar, also known as ’Afar af, Qafar af, عَفَر أَف, and ዓፋር ኣፍ،, is an Afroasiatic language belonging to the Cushitic branch, primarily spoken by the Afar people, native to parts of Djibouti, Eritrea and Ethiopia.
+Afar, also known as ’Afar af, Qafar af, or عَفَر أَف, is an Afroasiatic language belonging to the Cushitic branch, primarily spoken by the Afar people, native to parts of Djibouti, Eritrea and Ethiopia.
 It is an official language in Ethiopia; and a national language in Djibouti and Eritrea.
 Afar is officially written in the Latin script and has over 2.6 million speakers.

 Classification

 Afar is classified within the Cushitic branch of the Afroasiatic family.
 It is further categorized in the Lowland East Cushitic sub-group, along with Saho and Somali.
 Its closest relative is the Saho language.

 Geographic distribution

 The Afar language is spoken as a mother tongue by the Afar people in Djibouti, Eritrea, and the Afar Region of Ethiopia.

 According to Ethnologue, there are total Afar speakers.
 Of these, 1,280,000 were recorded in the 2007 Ethiopian census, with 906,000 monolinguals registered in the 1994 census.